N-Izzatina-AA/N-Izzatina-AA/README.md

 - 👋 Hi, I’m Nor Izzatina Abdul Aziz or (@N-Izzatina-AA)
 - I'm an academic staff at the National University of Malaysia.
 - 👀 I’m interested in behavioural economics, development economics and public economics.
-- 🌱 I’m currently learning oTree.
+- 🌱 I'm using this for oTree (lab experiments).
 - 📫 How to reach me is at izzatina.aziz@ukm.edu.my

 <!---